Colman Yards (Barber Colman Campus)

 Colman Yards Redevelopment Project

-Please visit J. Jeffers & Company's Colman Yards development website for the project for additional details about the project phases and to inquire about leasing.
+Please visit J. Jeffers & Company's Colman Yards development website for the project for additional details about the project phases and to inquire about providing contracting service and leasing.